Brian Walsh in under 100 Characters:

 In addition to being a storyteller, I work as a Clinical Spiritual Care Provider at a Mental Health Hospital, as well as a Campus Chaplain and Adjunct Faculty at the University of Toronto.
 To bolster my clinical and campus work, I am also certified as a CRPO Registered Psychotherapist.
 But no matter which of these many hats I’m wearing, Story is at the heart of what I do.

-Brian believes in the power of Story.
+I believes in the power of Story.
 Whether telling or listening, whether the story is anecdotal or traditional, sacred or personal, stories are at the core of how we make meaning, discover who we are, and connect to each other.
-Brian is especially interest in the role of sacred stories as a vehicle for healing, wisdom, and building deeper relationships with the divine, nature, and our ancestors – and for me, that has meant cultivating a special relationship with the stories found in Celtic Mythology as a source of wisdom and humor, discomfort and delight.
+I’m especially interest in the role of sacred stories as a vehicle for healing, wisdom, and building deeper relationships with the divine, nature, and our ancestors – and for me, that has meant cultivating a special relationship with the stories found in Celtic Mythology as a source of wisdom and humor, discomfort and delight.

-Sometimes I wonder if I would have missed out on this life-long love affair with meaning-making – with who we are as people and how we story ourselves – if it hadn’t been for my grade six teacher, Mrs. Thornton.
-So many decades ago, she sat on the front of her desk at the end of each afternoon for what felt like months reading the Hobbit to the class.
+Sometimes I wonder if I would have missed out on this life-long love affair with meaning-making – with myth and mystery, with who we are as people and how we story ourselves – if it hadn’t been for my grade six teacher, Mrs. Thornton.
+So many decades ago, she sat on the front of her desk at the end of each afternoon for what felt like months reading the Hobbit and other books to the class.
 She taught me the power of the spoken word and the usefulness of reading; Bilbo taught me that me the smallest of beings could still be heroic, and that stories themselves have power.